-- Our present human life – the opportunity to prepare for the future yet also make the most of what we’ve got
+- our present human life – the opportunity to prepare for the future yet also make the most of what we have

-This workshop is suitable for all, whether you are Buddhist or just interested to find out more about death and dying from the Buddhist perspective.
+This workshop is suitable for all, whether you are a Buddhist practitioner or just interested to find out more about death and dying from the Buddhist perspective.

 Suggested donation £25.
 To book please use the book button above or email email@example.com.